cdervis/SharpConfig/README.md

 ## Documentation

-The documentation is available on the [home page](https://dervis.de/sharpconfig).
+The documentation is available on the [website](https://dervis.de/sharpconfig).